MeykeHermsen/website-base/README.md

 1. A Pelican static site.
 2. Publications pipeline
 3. A sass-powered Radboudumc theme built on top of bootstrap.
-4. A above-the-fold css extraction tool.
+4. An above-the-fold css extraction tool.

 ## Static site by Pelican